-Scholars were next asked to rate their agreement with a series of statements regarding their ideas about STEM and engineering-related courses, and their ability to succeed both in certain academic areas and as scholarship recipients more broadly.

-Regarding Scholars' ideas about STEM and engineering-related courses, most (>55%) either "Somewhat" or "Strongly" agree that: they think of themselves as a future engineer; an engineering-related career requires more effort to succeed than other careers; they can do well in their college engineering courses; explaining engineering or math ideas to others has helped them to better understand such ideas; and that they "do" science every day.
-However, most express either neutrality or disagreement with the remaining statements.
-Notably, over half disagree to some extent that students who do not major in STEM should not be required to take related courses (see Figure 4, next page).
+Scholars were next asked to rate their agreement with statements regarding their ideas about STEM and engineering-related courses and their ability to succeed in certain academic areas and as Scholars recipients more broadly.
+Regarding Scholars' ideas about STEM and engineering-related courses, most (>70%) either "Somewhat" or "Strongly" agree that: they think of themselves as a future engineer; an engineering-related career requires more effort to succeed than other careers; they can do well in their college engineering courses; explaining engineering or math ideas to others has helped them to better understand such ideas; and that they "do" science every day.
+Over half express either neutrality or disagreement with the remaining statements, with most disagreeing that students who do not major in STEM should not be required to take related courses (see Figure 4, next page).